sevenspark/contact-form-7-dynamic-text-extension/readme.txt

 Path: The URL path, for example, /contact, if one exists `[dynamictext path "CF7_URL part='path'"]`

-**Referrer URL**
+Learn more and see examples from [the DTX Knowledge base](https://aurisecreative.com/docs/contact-form-7-dynamic-text-extension/shortcodes/dtx-shortcode-current-url/?utm_source=wordpress.org&utm_medium=link&utm_campaign=contact-form-7-dynamic-text-extension&utm_content=readme).

+= Referrer URL =

 Get the referral URL, if it exists.
 Note that this is not necessarily reliable as not all browsers send this data.

 CF7 Tag: `[dynamictext dynamicname "CF7_referrer"]`

-**Post/Page Info**
+Learn more and see examples from [the DTX Knowledge base](https://aurisecreative.com/docs/contact-form-7-dynamic-text-extension/shortcodes/dtx-shortcode-referrer-url/?utm_source=wordpress.org&utm_medium=link&utm_campaign=contact-form-7-dynamic-text-extension&utm_content=readme).

+= Current Page Variables =

+Retrieve information about the current page that the contact form is displayed on.
+Works great for use in templated areas like the site header, footer, widget, or sidebar!
+The shortcode works as follows:

+Built-in shortcode: `CF7_get_current_var`

+Required attribute: `key`

+Possible values for `key` include:

+* `id`
+* `title`
+* `url` (an alias for `CF7_URL`)
+* `slug`
+* `featured_image`
+* `terms` (an alias for `CF7_get_taxonomy`)

+For pages that use a `WP_POST` object, this acts as an alias for `CF7_get_post_var` so those attributes work here as well.

+For author pages, this acts as an alias for `CF7_get_current_user` so those attributes work here as well.

+In the form editor of Contact Form 7, your form tag's value could look like: `CF7_get_current_var key='title'`

+And then the full form tag would be: `[dynamictext dynamicname "CF7_get_current_var key='title'"]`

+Learn more and see examples from [the DTX Knowledge base](https://aurisecreative.com/docs/contact-form-7-dynamic-text-extension/shortcodes/dtx-shortcode-current-variables/?utm_source=wordpress.org&utm_medium=link&utm_campaign=contact-form-7-dynamic-text-extension&utm_content=readme).

+= Post/Page Info =

-Retrieve information about the current post or page that the contact form is displayed on.
+Retrieve information about the current post or page (must be for a WP_POST object) that the contact form is displayed on.
 The shortcode works as follows:

 `CF7_get_post_var key='title'`      <-- retrieves the Post's Title
 `CF7_get_post_var key='slug'`       <-- retrieves the Post's Slug